 Before iTunes and Spotify were a thing, mixtapes ruled the day.
 These homemade music compilations allowed the smitten to record an audio love letter—with a little help from David Bowie or Pat Benatar.
 Today, I’m sharing an edible mixtape cookie that’s the perfect nostalgic gift for your valentine (or anyone that loves the ’80s and ’90s).

 You’ll need a few special items to make these cookies.
 An actual audio cassette tape is necessary, so if you don’t have one, you can purchase new blank cassette tapes online.
-A standard plastic drinking straw and a wide straw are also used, so consider picking up straws on your next smoothie run.
-The edible paper is made of food starch (sugar sheets) and can be found at most craft stores in the baking aisle.
+A standard drinking straw and a wide straw are also used, so if you’ve been thinking of investing in some reusable ones, now’s the time!
+The edible paper is made of food starch (sugar sheets) and, along with food coloring markers, can be found at most craft stores in the baking aisle.

 Yields 2 dozen